phpMussel/phpMussel/_docs/readme.DE.txt

      solchen Dateien zu erkennen, sofern sich der Programmierer eines Virus dieser Tatsache bewußt ist, wird er versuchen, diese Maßnahmen zu verhindern, damit der Virus unentdeckt bleibt.
+   "decode_threshold"
+   - Optional limitation or threshold to the length of raw data to which within decode commands should be detected (in case there are any noticeable performance issues whilst scanning).
+Value is an integer representing filesize in KB.
+Default = 512 (512KB).
+Zero or null value disables the threshold (removing any such limitation based on filesize).
+   "scannable_threshold"
+   - Optional limitation or threshold to the length of raw data to which phpMussel is permitted to read and scan (in case there are any noticeable performance issues whilst scanning).
+Value is an integer representing filesize in KB.
+Default = 32768 (32MB).
+Generally, this value shouldn't be less than the average filesize of file uploads that you want and expect to receive to your server or website, shouldn't be more than the filesize_limit directive, and shouldn't be more than roughly one fifth of the total allowable memory allocation granted to php via the php.ini configuration file.
+This directive exists to try to prevent phpMussel from using up too much memory (which would prevent it from being able to successfully scan files above a certain filesize).
  "compatibility" (Kategorie)
  - Kompatibilitätsdirektiven für phpMussel.
     "ignore_upload_errors"